 A walk is a huge thing in the life of a dog.
 Make it memorable.
 Ignore the weather.
 Switch off the mobile phone.
 Forget your problems.
 Go out with your dog and rejoice in your relationship!

 Bake your dog treats

-In our world, every day is treat day.
-Importantly though, our dogs only get healthy treats.
+In my world, every day is treat day.
+Importantly though, my dogs only get healthy treats.
 That means no commercial made-in-a-huge-factory-in-China treats.
-We bake all our dogs’ treats just as we make all their food.
+I bake all my dogs’ treats just as I make all their food.

-To make it easier for pet parents to reward their dog with healthy treats we created our Bake & Treat dog treat baking mixes.
+To make it easier for you to reward your dog with healthy treats, I created my Bake & Treat dog treat baking mixes.
 Not everyone has the luxury of their own in-house dog nutritionist.
-So we had ours create a number of dog treat baking mixes which contain all the necessary dog-safe dry ingredients.
+So I had mine approve a number of dog treat baking mixes which contain all the necessary dog-safe dry ingredients.

 Play with your dog

 If you do nothing else on this special day, play with your dog.
 Your dog gives you so much.
 Give something back.

 Don’t just throw a ball for your dog to chase.
 Make a fuss when he or she brings it back.
 Engage with your dog.
 Make yourself part of the game.